 First impressions are a funny thing.
 My initial visit to Soban in August 2011 involved bony pan-fried cutlassfish and spicy cod stew, both good, but neither revelatory.
 It took a return trip with two Korean food sherpas – Tai Kim of Scoops and Matthew “Mattatouille” Kang – plus several mutual friends, to get a grasp on the full range at chef-owner Si Woo Yoo’s restaurant.

-Gan Jang Gae Jang ($29.99), raw crab marinated in soy sauce, has become a signature dish, and people quickly dispensed of the sweet, silky meat, prying and sucking crab (and clumps of roe) from the spotted legs and shell.
+Gan Jang Gae Jang ($29.99), raw crab marinated in soy sauce, has become a signature dish, and people quickly dispensed of the sweet, silky meat, prying and sucking crab (and roe clusters) from the spotted legs and shell.

-Eun Daegu Jorim ($24.99) was an especially good version of a comforting Korean dish, with slices of fatty, bony black cod, and slabs of daikon, braised in a sauce starring soy sauce and red chilies that reduces until it forms a savory intensity that permeates the star ingredients.
+Eun Daegu Jorim ($24.99) was an especially good version of a comforting Korean dish, with slices of fatty, bony black cod, and daikon slabs braised in a soy sauce with red chilies that reduces until it forms a savory intensity that permeates the star ingredients.

-Hwang Tae G Ui ($19.99) featured grilled, gochujang-slathered dried Pollack, which our server scissor-cut.
-The firm fillets had concentrated flavor, but didn’t get too funky.
+Hwang Tae G Ui ($19.99) featured grilled, gochujang-slathered dried pollack, which our server scissor-cut.
+Firm fillets had concentrated flavor, but didn’t get too funky.
 Funny enough, Soban’s proprietors played a video of the pollack making process, which includes hanging fish on lines to dry.
 Apparently it’s a mountain treat, since the fish keeps well in low humidity.

-Al Tang ($18.99) was a spicy seafood stew with a clear broth loaded with clams, mussels, shrimp, vegetables, red chile and paste, a thatch of enoki mushrooms, and clumps of fish eggs that tasted innocuous, but had a mealy texture that could easily qualify as acquired.
+Al Tang ($18.99) was a spicy seafood stew with clear broth loaded with clams, mussels, shrimp, vegetables, red chile and paste, a thatch of enoki mushrooms, and fish egg clumps that tasted innocuous, but had a mealy texture that could easily qualify as acquired.

 Our off-menu seafood bowl ($19.99) was terrific, containing two colors of tobiko – flying fish roe – green and orange, along with fibrous jicama, chewy raw squid strips, and sprouts.
 We added gochujang and they integrated all of the ingredients, bringing about a blizzard of textures and flavors.
 This was like a deluxe, oceanic bibimbap, minus the rice.